chshersh/zbg/README.md

 $ zbg switch           # Switch to the main branch and  sync it

 $ zbg new Feature 2.0  # Create a new branch; 'zbg switch' made sure
-                       # we start developing from the latest version
+                       # to start developing from the latest version

 <coding>               # The fun part!

-$ zbg status           # Check quick summary of your changes
+$ zbg status           # Check a quick summary of your changes

-$ zbg commit           # Commit all local changes and write description
+$ zbg commit           # Commit all local changes and write a description

 $ zbg push             # Push the branch